 - none – has not RSVP’d

 The second part is selecting the event.
 Users Insights automatically detects all of the existing events and provides you a drop-down list to select from.

 By having all these options, you can easily find which users have RSVP’d as Going for an event or which users haven’t RSVP’d for this event yet.

 The following example illustrates combining this filter for two different events.
 The first filter lists all the users who have RSVP’d with any status for the “International art” event.
 The second filter further segments the user list, by only showing the ones who have not RSVP’d for the “Weekend workshops” event:

 RSVPs list in the user profile section

 The user profile section also includes a detailed list of the selected user’s RSVPs.
 The list includes the name of the event, the date of the event and the RSVP status.
 If the user has submitted multiple RSVPs for the same event, the number of RSVPs would be indicated in the form of (x3).
 Each item in the list links to the Events Calendar attendees page for this event in the dashboard.

 Event Tickets & Event Tickets Plus Orders

 The Event Tickets plugin by itself provides an option to sell tickets by using PayPal.
-The Event Tickets Plus extension extension on the other hand, doesn’t handle the payment process, so it requires using either WooCommerce or Easy Digital Downloads (EDD) for that.
+The Event Tickets Plus extension on the other hand, doesn’t handle the payment process, so it requires using either WooCommerce or Easy Digital Downloads (EDD) for that.
 By combining Events Calendar with WooCommerce you can easily create your own WooCommerce booking calendar where your customers can book an event, buy tickets and RSVP to an event all in one place.